bogongroverchalet/website/_articles/2017-8-8-booking-conditions.md

 _Note, winter parties require a minimum of ten participants to run._

+## COVID-19 Situation

+We will be operating to a maximum capacity in line with the Victorian Government Covid-Safe restrictions and Scouts Victoria's Covid policy.
+We are currently restricted to a capacity of 30 (at 27 Jan 2022) and if restrictions change, we will increase or decrease our capacity in line with Government restrictions and Scouts Victoria policy.
+In the event of our capacity being reduced, bookings will be cancelled on a last in, first out basis.
+These participants will be offered a transfer to another week or put on the waiting list for that week.
+If anyone has to withdraw from a winter party at anytime prior to commencement due to Covid-19 (sickness, unwell, travel restrictions & capacity restriction) the BCMG will process a full refund.

 ## Winter Party Withdrawal

  - Refunds may be applied for in writing addressed to the BCMG.